mainmatter/ember-simple-auth/guides/upgrade-to-v3.md

 **routeAfterAuthentication**

-Defined in [`ApplicationRouteMixin`](http://ember-simple-auth.com/api/classes/ApplicationRouteMixin.html) with `'index'` as the default value, should be overriden as:
+Defined in [`ApplicationRouteMixin`](http://ember-simple-auth.com/api/classes/ApplicationRouteMixin.html) with `'index'` as the default value, should be overridden as:

 ```js app/routes/application.js
   import Route from '@ember/routing/route';